 The Club wishes to thank Droitwich residents for their generosity.
 The Droitwich Sleigh outings have been operated jointly with the Lions Club since 2009.

-Visit from Mayor Shaun Best and presentation of Salver in memory of Steve Moore Chairman of British Legion - 12th September .
+Mayor Shaun Best visited the Club for the presentation of a Salver in memory of Steve Moore Chairman of British Legion

 Droitwich Mayor Shaun Best delivered a speech outlining his visions and plans for the town and engaging with youth.

 President Mel Bates presented a Silver Salver to Hazel Gandy in Memory of Steve Moore who was the late Chairman of the Droitwich Branch of the British Legion.
 Guests included Steve Moore’s family Sarah Moore, Maria Moore and Tom Pedlow.